Edward Aveling: Political career

-[February 28] 1885 Wednesday "I went to Oxford with the Avelings: we went by the early train, and all turned out well, and even amusing" (William Morris to Georgina Burne-Jones, February 28, 1885, in Letters, op. cit., p.
-393.)

-The publication of Aveling's "Lessons in Socialism, I. -XI."
+The serial publication of Aveling's "Lessons in Socialism, I. -XI."
 (1885) in The Commonweal was interrupted by the first American journey.
 These lessons had tremendous significance for the English working class movement such that a full year before the publication of the English translation of Capital it was not unusual to read the following:

 "Leicester sends interesting report of lectures by Eleanor Marx-Aveling and G. B. Shaw.
 The Branch is about to form a class for the study of Economics on the basis of Karl Marx, with Aveling's " Lessons " as text-book."
-In his first Lesson on Scientific Socialism, Edward Aveling, acknowledged how he had become generally known for his work on Darwin:

-"The object of this article, and of those that may follow it, is to give some evidence of the fact that Socialism is based on grounds as scientific and as irrefragable as the theory of Evolution.
+In his first Lesson on Scientific Socialism, Edward Aveling acknowledged how he had become generally known for his work on Darwin: "The object of this article, and of those that may follow it, is to give some evidence of the fact that Socialism is based on grounds as scientific and as irrefragable as the theory of Evolution.
 But, as one who is mainly known to the general public as a student and interpreter of Charles Darwin, I cannot refrain from saying that precisely the same methods of observation, recordal, reflection and generalisation that have made his ideas convincing to me have, as applied to history and economics, convinced me of the truth of Socialism.
 Again and again we hear sneers at scientific Socialism.
 These are, as a rule, forthcoming from those whose ignorance of Science and of Socialism are on a par.
 In some rare cases, however, the contempt is poured on us and on a greater than us, ours, by those who ought to know, and in a few cases do know, better."